Nicomachean Ethics: Books VIII and IX: Friendship

-Genuine friends don't have reason to complain about the justice of their friendship, because if they love more than they are loved, an imbalance is OK.
+Genuine friends do not have reason to complain about the justice of their friendship, because if they love more than they are loved, an imbalance is OK.
 In utilitarian friendships complaints over whether one of friend is contributing to the friendship, and each friend is eager to give less and get more.
 These sorts of conflicts are not best handled by a model of objective justice, but, in such cases, the value of favors received (and therefore how much return is due) ought generally to be determined by the recipient.

 If obligations to friends conflict with each other, or with other obligations, no rules describe how to resolve them, but heuristics may help: repay debts, prefer kin to non-kin, prefer friends to others, respect elders, etc. A right answer, might be available, but no universal formula applies.

 Utilitarian friendships are expected to last only as long as the utility.
 Genuine friendships can also end, for instance if one of the parties stops considering it a genuine friendship, or if one of friend descends into vice, or ascends beyond the other in virtue.

 A virtuous person seeks friendships that resemble the relationship he has with himself.
 A virtuous person has integrity, and wishes what is actually good for himself, for his own sake.
 In this way he is like a genuine friend to himself, for a friend wishes for a friend what is good for the friend.
 Vicious people, on the other hand, are in conflict even with themselves (their appetites conflict with their reason, and so forth), and so they lack a foundation on which to build genuine friendships.

 Enlightened self-regard is an important prerequisite for loving others.
 But the sort of self-love practiced by the intemperate is worse than useless.
 For this reason a good person ought to be encouraged in self-love, while a wicked person ought to be discouraged in it, since he does not know how to do so properly.

 In times of bad fortune, it is good to have helpful friends; in times of good fortune, it is even better to be a helpful friend.
 Friends should not hesitate to aid each other, even unasked, but should avoid becoming the objects of a friends' kindness.